clauswilke/dataviz/index.Rmd

 link-citations: true
 ---

-# Preface {-}
+# Welcome {-}

+This is an online preview of the book "Fundamentals of Data Visualization" to be published with O’Reilly Media, Inc. Completed chapters will be posted here as they become available.

-This book is meant as a guide for making figures that look professional and are publication-ready.
-It has grown out of my experience of having to repeatedly give my trainees the same kinds of advice---use larger fonts, pay attention to the aspect ratio of your figure, use solid colors rather than outlines, and so on.
-Now, I can just aks them to read the appropriate chapters in this book.
+The book is meant as a guide to making visualizations that accurately reflect the data, tell a story, and look professional.
+It has grown out of my experience of working with students and postdocs in my laboratory on thousands of visualizations.
+Over the years, I have noticed that the same issues arise over and over.
+Therefore, I have attempted to collect my accumulated knowledge in the form of a book.

-The entire book was written in R Markdown, using RStudio as my text editor and the bookdown package to turn a collection of markdown documents into a coherent whole.
+The entire book is written in R Markdown, using RStudio as my text editor and the **bookdown** package to turn a collection of markdown documents into a coherent whole.
 The book's source code is hosted on GitHub, at https://github.com/clauswilke/dataviz.
-If you would like to fix typos or other issues, feel free to send me pull requests through GitHub.
-In your commit message, please add the sentence "I assign the copyright of this contribution to Claus O. Wilke," so that I can maintain the option of publishing this book in other forms.
-For comments, questions, or requests for additional chapters, please open an issue on GitHub.
+If you notice typos or other issues, feel free to open an issue on GitHub or send me a pull request.
+If you do the latter, in your commit message, please add the sentence "I assign the copyright of this contribution to Claus O. Wilke," so that I can maintain the option of publishing this book in other forms.

 This work is licensed under the [Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode) License.